JavaScript: Adding Scripts to HTML

 - Placed in a separate

-file and linked using thesrc
+.jsfile and linked using thesrcattribute.

-๐ง Where to Place <script>
+๐ง Where to Place <script> Tags

 ๐ 1.
-Inside <head>
+Inside <head> (with defer or async)

 - Loads before HTML rendering starts.